Ocean Bight, LLC

 Chinook salmon diet composition 2019-2025: Average fish counts by forage species (color) and year (x-axis).
 Sample size (n), and number of empty stomachs per year are noted.
 Error bars are standard errors (SE).
 Empty stomachs are not included in the average fish counts.

 Example Chinook salmon stomach photo for Chomp Watch.
-Thanks to image data contributors including recreational fishers John Moran, Lara Dzinich, Chris Lunsford, Dave Berger, Pat Malecha, Shawn Carey, Marina Lindsey, and others
+Thanks to image data contributors including recreational fishers John Moran, Lara Dzinich, Chris Lunsford, Dave Berger, Pat Malecha, Shawn Carey, Marina Lindsey, Andrew Dimond, and others